CNAG-Biomedical-Informatics/convert-pheno/api/perl/README.md

 * This API only accepts requests using `POST` http method.
 * This API only has one endpoint `/api`.
 * `/api` directly receives a `POST` request with the [request body](https://swagger.io/docs/specification/2-0/describing-request-body) (payload) as JSON object.
 All the needed data are inside the JSON object (i.e., it does not use request parameters).
+* The incoming JSON data are validated against [OpenAPI schema](./openapi.md).
+However, the validation is superficial (i.e., we don't check clinical data themselves).

 ## Installation